roman-milk/roman-milk.github.io/my-sons-girl.md

+===

- ****** My Son's Girl ****** bygeronimo_appleby© There's more to come, much more, but I'm at my wits end.
+There's more to come, much more, but I'm at my wits end.
 I can't see any resolution to the conflict that is sure to arise when, and it's inevitable that he will find out.
 When my son discovers what his Dad and girlfriend are up to...

  Now, I've got to go.
 Adriana wants me to take her anally tonight.
 Something new for me and I just can't refuse.
 Report_Story